PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 dictionaries, and the lowerer's private wrapper returns them without changing context construction or shared state scope.
 The complete orchestration corpus confirms that result propagation is additive to existing behavior.

+The remaining main and fallback SINet/SE-FC/Gather reconciliation boundaries are now characterized together.
+Each boundary must record the tensor count, retain the SINet shuffle result, unpack the two ordered cluster results, and reconcile after any of the three exact rewrite counters or a tensor-count decrease caused by zero-rewrite pruning.
+A strict structural expectation covers both ModelIR targets and preserves the four-statement owner order.
+Production remains unconditional at this checkpoint.